jb80/jbaggio.info/content/project/CoLab/index.md

   focal_point: Smart
   preview_only: false
 ---
 The project is led by Dr. Michael Schoon at Arizona State University (https://michaelschoon.com) and has work in progress website, courtesy of Dr. Sechindra Vallury (https://act-lab.weebly.com) that summarizes work done with collaborators in Colorado and Arizona.
-The focus of this project is on assessing what are the key underlyiing mechanisms that within different contexts foster adaptation and transformation in social-ecological systems.
+The focus of this project is to assess the key underlyiing mechanisms that foster adaptation and transformation in social-ecological systems within different contexts.